 Well, I expect because of the way they went after Nicholas so viciously that the claim for his reputational damage will be higher than it was against the Washington Post.

-The Post was fifty million dollars for the reputational damage, and we can discuss why that figure.
+The Post was $50 million to the reputational damage, and we can discuss why, that figure.

 Punitive damages are designed to punish and to deter.